ryanheise/audio_service/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Minimal reproduction project**
+If the example project doesn't itself exhibit the bug, please fork this project and modify the example to reproduce the bug.
+Provide the link to your repository here.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'